anthony2261/MS-BotFramework-BankBot/README.md

 # MS-BotFramework-BankBot
-Bot built using MS BotFramework for a Bank
+Bot built using MS BotFramework for a Bank.
+Uses LUIS intent classifier, QnA Maker to answer FAQ, and TextAnalytics for sentiment analysis.

 # Prerequisites
 A ".env" file containing: